fdcartwright/reading-notes/README.md

 My Guthib portfolio page https://github.com/fdcartwright

 ### Growth Mindset
+Growth mindset is the idea of putting yourself in the mindset for sucess by avoiding a fixed mind and fusing on positive thoughts.

-How to stay in a growth mindset.
-Here are my 3 examples.
+Here are my 3 examples of growth mindset.
-* One
+* Be inspired by sucess of others
-* Two
+* Embrace challenges
-* Three
+* Learn from criticism

 ### Table of contents
 - [Markdown Page](markdown.md)